 There it is.
 The highest mountain on the planet.
 At its peak: eight thousand eight hundred forty-eight meters high; twenty-nine thousand twenty-nine feet.
 If you’re like me, climbing all the way up there is a wild idea (not to mention wildly expensive!), BUT it doesn’t take much cash nor preparation to trek to this storied mountain’s base.
-I know because I did it with very little cash and even less preparation.
-Here is everything you need to know to trek to Everest Base Camp without a guide or porter.
+Here are some tips to avoid some mistakes we made while trekking to Everest Base Camp without a guide or porter.
 Continue reading

 One night, during our trek to Everest Base Camp, we stayed in a guesthouse which had security bars on the windows and doors.
 Kio was convinced the bars were a precaution against the Yetis that were undoubtedly living undetected in the mountains.
 He drew this picture and told me the story of the Dyatlov Expedition, and after hearing that, I made him walk me down the dark hallway to the bathroom.